flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 • Capture whatever pops into your head
 • Support your thought process
+• Work on texts for blogs, papers or books
 • Grow a backlog of ideas
 • Establish good habits
 • Manage tasks and projects